Finding the Right Implementation Partner for Your Surveying Technology Upgrade

 As more firms continue to upgrade to digital surveying solutions, they must ensure a smooth and seamless adoption for surveyors.
 It is about more than just learning how to use the features of the software.
 Transitioning to a new, modern way of collecting data can be challenging, and having experienced implementation consultants guide firms through the implementation process makes all the difference.

 By working with someone who is a seasoned consultant and can speak the surveying language, firms can not only speed up the implementation process and make a faster, smoother transition to a standardised solution, but also have a surveying methodology that is in line with the customer’s expectations.

-Before implementing a new solution, it is essential for the implementation consultant to understand the ways that surveyors perform surveys without the use of technology so that the consultant can deploy the technology in a way that makes sense and adds direct value.
+Before implementing a new solution, it is essential for the implementation consultant to understand the ways that surveyors perform building surveys without the use of technology so that the consultant can deploy the technology in a way that makes sense and adds direct value.
 By having a broader understanding of the surveying process, the implementation consultant can better suggest ways that the technology can assist in that process.

 Additionally, experienced consultants will understand why current methods are used along with the common pain points that are associated with them.
 For example, understanding which processes take the most time can help an implementation consultant know where to look for time gains.
-Many surveying tools, such as Accruent’s Kykloud, can be configured to help surveyors move through these processes more quickly and do their jobs more effectively, ensuring accurate and reliable data reported to clients.
+Many surveying tools, such as Accruent’s Kykloud, can be configured to help building surveyors move through these processes more quickly and do their jobs more effectively, ensuring accurate and reliable data reported to clients.

-When designing a survey, it is critical that it matches a surveyor's or firm’s needs.
+When designing a building survey, it is critical that it matches a surveyor's or firm’s needs.
 Asking the right questions, such as the ones below, can help ensure this alignment and enhance the value that the surveying technology delivers.

 - What to look for when entering a building?